 Stage lighting is an art form.
 It’s used to illuminate a performance venue and make an impact on an event, giving visual direction and shaping the environment.
-There’s a lot to learn about stage lighting.
-In this post, we’ll cover some of the foundations of stage lighting that are helpful for anyone in the live performance space to understand.
+From stage lighting setup to installation and types of systems, this post will provide the foundations of stage lighting that are helpful for anyone in the live performance space.

 The goal of stage lighting isn’t limited to one objective.
 Stage lighting can help you capture the audience’s attention and enhance a stage production in a number of ways.
 The right stage lighting can: